Mortgage

 Location-specific disclosures

-Most states require seller disclosure of a murder that occurred on the property.
-In all but three states (Alaska, California and South Dakota), sellers aren’t required to disclose deaths from natural causes.
-However, the seller must be truthful if asked, unless state law allows them to say that they don’t wish to answer.
+Most states don’t require sellers to disclose deaths that occurred on the property unless the death was violent.
+However, the seller must be truthful if asked about deaths on the property, unless state law allows them to say that they don’t wish to answer.

 Certain regions have unique disclosure issues.
 In Hawaii, sellers must disclose tsunami, geothermal or volcanic hazard zones, as well as the possibility of noise from frogs.
 Alaska sellers must specify whether the property is in an avalanche or mudslide zone.